islam-starfish/basilisk/docs/source/Support/bskReleaseNotes.rst

   to the spacecraft hub.
 - Added :ref:`solarArrayReference` to compute the reference angle and angle rate for a rotating solar array.
 - Update python dependency documentation and check to not use ``conan`` version 2.0.0 for now
+- Created :ref:`oneAxisSolarArrayPoint` to generate the reference attitude for a spacecraft that needs to point a body-fixed axis along an inertial direction while ensuring maximum power generation on the solar arrays

 Version 2.1.6 (Jan.
 21, 2023)
 -----------------------------